PattyHarris/SnapshotClone-Project/README.md

     pod 'Firebase/Auth' has to be added to the podfile.
 Finish by clicking Install in the CocoaPods app.

+    3. In the Console for the SnapChatClone app, select the Authentication menu on the left panel, click on the Sign-In Methdo tab, and enable Email/Password.
+From here you could also enable login using Facebook, Twitter, etc.

-    3. Back in XCode, add the import for FirebaseAuth
+    4. Back in XCode, add the import for FirebaseAuth

-    4.
+    5. Once the user is created, you can see the created user data from the console under Authentication/Users.